-If possible please mow your lawn one more time prior to scheduled aeration and overseeding date.
+If possible, please mow your lawn prior to the scheduled aeration and over seeding date.

 PLEASE advise your mowing service NOT TO MOW for at least 2 to 3 weeks after overseeding (depending on amount of rain and water).

 Never remove more than 1/3 the height of the grass blades.
-We recommend 3 ∏ to 4 inches for the first 2-4 mowings.
+We recommend setting the cutting height at 3 to 4 inches for the first 2-4 mowings.

 Avoid scalping your lawn.